bhaskar0507/pepperfry.com/README.md

 By Shikha Mishra-

-* login and sign up page
+* login and sign-up page